MicahElie/Sym-Bot/Robotic Arm/README.md

 * Write what is in the quotation marks to Serial Monitor, [] => optional number and () => must number

 ## Control
-With main, we can upload the code to control the robotic arm Avant de téléverser le code dans la carte OpenCr, assurez-vous que les valeurs définies dans les fonctions init_dynamix() et init_servo() correspondent bien à votre implémentation du bras robitque.
+With main, we can upload the code to control the robotic arm.
+Before uploading the OpenCR Microcontroler code , make sur that the values defined in the init_dynamix() and init_servo() functions coresponds to your articulated arm implementation